Welcome to San Diego!

 DoorDash Drive orders:

-Standard delivery pay ($5 or $7) depending on the Starting Point and 100% of tip paid by the customer*
+Standard delivery pay of $5 depending on the Starting Point and 100% of tip paid by the customer*.
+DoorDash will pay the difference if the guaranteed minimum is not met.

 *DoorDash Drive orders are traditionally larger and may require more time to complete (find out more details on DoorDash Drive here).
 Because of this, each DoorDash Drive order will have a guaranteed minimum earning based on the order value.
 If the standard pay + tip are less than the guaranteed minimum earning, DoorDash will pay extra to make up the difference.
 Here are two examples where standard pay is $5: